We tested them in a real-world cloud stack to uncover which tool deserves a place in your monitoring arsenal (and why most teams need both).

 Which is better, Grafana or Prometheus?

-Prometheus serves as both a time-series database and monitoring system, but Grafana functions as a visualization dashboard tool.
-Users with data collection requirements together with alerts should select Prometheus as their monitoring platform.
-When performing advanced visualizations and analytics users should choose Grafana instead.
+Prometheus serves as both a time-series database and a monitoring system, while Grafana serves as a visualization dashboard.
+Users with data-collection requirements, along with those who require alerts, should select Prometheus as their monitoring platform.
+When performing advanced visualizations and analytics, users should choose Grafana instead.
 A complete monitoring solution emerges from their joint operation.

 Do I need Prometheus for Grafana?

 No, Grafana can work with multiple data sources like InfluxDB, Elasticsearch, and MySQL.
-However, if you need real-time monitoring with time-series data, Prometheus is a common choice as a data source for Grafana.
+However, if you need real-time monitoring with time-series data, Prometheus is a common data source for Grafana.

 What is the difference between Grafana and Prometheus and Kibana?

-Prometheus functions as a monitoring database that processes metrics in real-time using its time-series structure.
-Grafana functions as an interactive dashboard creator for data analysis through its ability to connect with Prometheus among other data sources.
-Kibana primarily operates to find and analyze log data stored within Elasticsearch for log management operations and observability purposes.
+Prometheus functions as a monitoring database that processes metrics in real time using its time-series data model.
+Grafana functions as an interactive dashboard creator for data analysis, connecting to Prometheus and other data sources.
+Kibana primarily operates to find and analyze log data stored in Elasticsearch for log management and observability.

 Is Prometheus a visualization tool?

-The monitoring and alerting system Prometheus functions as a data collection service for time-series information storage.
-The system operates with a fundamental web interface that does not include sophisticated visualization options seen in Grafana.
+The Prometheus monitoring and alerting system serves as a data-collection service for time-series data storage.
+The system operates with a basic web interface that lacks the sophisticated visualization options found in Grafana.